lifelonglearner127/tmtext/special_crawler/README.md

-This directory contains a python module for a REST service that extracts and provides info on walmart.com products media - video, PDFs and product reviews.
+This directory contains a python module for a REST service that extracts and provides info on products from various sites.

 The service is implemented in python 2.7.